survivejs/webpack-merge/README.md

 ### **`merge.smart(...configuration | [...configuration])`**

 *webpack-merge* tries to be smart about merging loaders when `merge.smart` is used.
-Loaders with matching tests will be merged into a single loader value.
+Loaders with matching rule fields, including `test/enforce/include/exclude`, will be merged into a single loader value.

 Note that the logic picks up webpack 2 `rules` kind of syntax as well.
 The examples below have been written in webpack 1 syntax.